Skip to content

 What is the difference between an inverter and a conventional generator at 5000 watts?

-Inverter generators produce electricity, convert it to DC, then invert it back to AC, resulting in very clean power with low total harmonic distortion (THD), typically under 5%.
+Inverter generators produce electricity, convert it to DC, then invert it back to clean AC power with low total harmonic distortion (THD), typically under 5%.
 This makes them safe for laptops, smart TVs, and medical devices.
-They also tend to be quieter and lighter.
-Conventional generators produce AC power directly from the alternator with THD of 15-25%, which can damage sensitive electronics over time.
-Conventional models are typically cheaper, have larger fuel tanks, and offer longer runtimes.
-In this roundup, inverter models range from 62-67 dB and 95-132 lbs, while conventional models hit 68-74 dB and 132-232 lbs.
+They also tend to be quieter and can adjust engine speed based on load to save fuel.
+Conventional generators produce AC power directly from the alternator with THD of 20 to 23%, which can damage sensitive electronics over time.
+Conventional models are typically cheaper, have larger fuel tanks, and offer longer runtimes per dollar.
+In this roundup, inverter models range from 62 to 66 dB and 94.8 to 139 lbs, while conventional models hit 64 to 74 dB and 132 to 232 lbs.
 Read our full comparison at /guides/inverter-generators-vs-conventional-generators-differences-and-benefits.

 Do I need a transfer switch for a 5000-watt generator?

 You do not legally need a transfer switch to use a generator, but you absolutely need one to safely and conveniently power your home's wiring.
 Without a transfer switch, you are limited to running extension cords from the generator to individual appliances.
-A manual transfer switch connects to your electrical panel and lets you flip selected circuits to generator power.
-Every generator on this list includes a 120/240V outlet (L14-30R or 14-50R) designed for this purpose.
+A manual transfer switch connects to your electrical panel and lets you flip selected circuits to generator power with a simple switch.
+Every generator on this list includes a 120/240V L14-30R outlet designed specifically for transfer switch connection.
 NEVER connect a generator to your panel without a transfer switch, as backfeeding can electrocute utility workers and damage equipment.
+A licensed electrician can install a manual transfer switch for a few hundred dollars, and it is one of the best investments you can make alongside your generator.

 Is dual fuel worth it on a 5000-watt generator?

 Yes, especially for emergency backup.
 During widespread outages, gas stations often lose power and cannot pump fuel.
 A propane tank stored at your home provides an independent fuel supply that does not degrade over time like gasoline does.
-Propane also burns cleaner, reducing carbon buildup in the engine.
-The trade-off is that propane produces roughly 10-15% less power than gasoline, so a 5,000-watt gasoline generator typically delivers about 4,500 watts on propane.
-Eight of the ten generators on this list are dual fuel or tri-fuel, reflecting how important this feature has become for emergency preparedness.
+Propane also burns cleaner, reducing carbon buildup in the engine and extending maintenance intervals.
+The trade-off is that propane produces roughly 10 to 15% less power than gasoline, so a 5,300-watt gasoline generator typically delivers about 4,800 watts on propane.
+Eight of the ten generators on this list are dual fuel or tri-fuel, reflecting how important fuel flexibility has become for emergency preparedness.
+The DuroMax XP7000iHT goes a step further with tri-fuel capability, adding natural gas for homes with a gas line, which provides virtually unlimited runtime during an outage.

 How long will a 5000-watt generator run on a tank of gas?

-Runtime varies significantly based on tank size and load.
+Runtime varies significantly based on tank size, engine efficiency, and load.
 In this roundup, runtimes at 50% load on gasoline range from about 6 hours (WEN DF680iX and WEN DF623X with 2.9-gallon tanks) to 11 hours (Westinghouse models with 4.7-gallon tanks and the Champion with a 7.7-gallon tank).
-At 25% load, the Firman WT05571 stretches to 14.5 hours on its 5.3-gallon tank, and the DuroMax XP7000iH reaches 16 hours.
-If you expect outages lasting 12-plus hours, prioritize models with larger fuel tanks or plan for safe refueling procedures.
+At 25% load, the DuroMax XP7000iH stretches to 16 hours, the Westinghouse WGen5300DFc reaches 14.5 hours, and the Briggs & Stratton Q6500 hits 14 hours.
+If you expect outages lasting 12-plus hours, prioritize models with larger fuel tanks or plan for safe refueling procedures with fuel stored in approved containers away from living areas.

-What does THD mean and why does it matter?
+What does THD mean and why does it matter for a 5000-watt generator?

 THD stands for Total Harmonic Distortion, and it measures how much the generator's AC power waveform deviates from a perfect sine wave.
 Lower THD means cleaner, more stable power.
 Utility power typically has less than 5% THD.
-Inverter generators on this list produce 1.2-3% THD, which is safe for all electronics.
-Conventional generators produce 20-23% THD, which can cause overheating, data corruption, or premature failure in devices with microprocessors, including modern refrigerators with digital controls, computers, and smart home devices.
-If you plan to power sensitive electronics, choose an inverter model or use a separate power conditioner.
+Inverter generators on this list produce 1.2 to 3% THD, which is safe for all electronics.
+Conventional generators produce 20 to 23% THD, which can cause overheating, data corruption, or premature failure in devices with microprocessors, including modern refrigerators with digital controls, computers, and smart home devices.
+If you plan to power sensitive electronics, choose an inverter model or use a separate power conditioner with a conventional generator.
 Our guide at /guides/why-some-generators-kill-appliances-and-others-dont explains this in detail.

 What is the difference between a bonded neutral and a floating neutral generator?

 In a bonded neutral generator, the neutral wire is connected to the frame ground inside the generator.
 In a floating neutral generator, the neutral is not connected to the frame.
 This distinction matters for transfer switch installations and GFCI outlet behavior.
 Most manual transfer switches work with either type, but some configurations require a specific neutral arrangement to prevent nuisance GFCI tripping.
-The Champion 201505 and Firman WT05571 have bonded neutrals, while the Westinghouse models have floating neutrals.
+The Champion 201505 and Briggs & Stratton Q6500 have bonded neutrals, while the Westinghouse models have floating neutrals.
+The DuroMax and WEN inverter models also bond the neutral.
 Always consult your electrician when installing a transfer switch to ensure compatibility with your specific generator's neutral configuration.

 Can I run a 5000-watt generator in the rain?

 Generators should not be operated in direct rain without protection.
-Water and electricity are a dangerous combination, and moisture can damage the alternator and outlets.
+Water and electricity are a dangerous combination, and moisture can damage the alternator, outlets, and control panel.
 Use a generator tent, canopy, or purpose-built cover that allows adequate ventilation on all sides.
-Never place a generator under a carport or overhang attached to your home, as this can trap carbon monoxide.
+NEVER place a generator under a carport or overhang attached to your home, as this can trap carbon monoxide.
 The generator must remain outdoors only, at least 20 feet away from windows, doors, and vents, even when using a rain cover.
-Many manufacturers sell compatible covers designed for their specific models.
+Many manufacturers sell compatible covers designed for their specific models, and third-party generator tents are widely available.